-- 6.1 We recognise that all matters relating to child protection are confidential. - 6.2 The Headteacher or Designated Safeguarding Lead must only disclose personal information about a pupil to other members of staff on a need to know basis. - 6.3 Staff must not keep duplicate or personal records of child protection concerns.
-All information must be reported to the Designated Safeguarding Lead and securely stored in the designated location within the school, separate from the pupil records. - All staff are aware they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another as they have a duty to share.
-Staff must, however, reassure the child that information will only be shared with those people who will be able to help them and therefore need to know. - We will always undertake to share our intention to refer a child to Social Care (First 6.5 Response) with their parent/carer's consent, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
-If in doubt, we will consult with First Response on this point.
-We recognise that GDPR must not be a barrier for sharing information regarding safeguarding concerns.
+- We recognise that all matters relating to child protection are confidential.
+6.1 - 6.2 The Headteacher or Designated Safeguarding Lead must only disclose personal information about a pupil to other members of staff on a need to know basis.

+- 6.3 Staff must not keep duplicate or personal records of child protection concerns.
+All information must be reported to the Designated Safeguarding Lead and securely stored in the designated location within the school, separate from the pupil records. - 6.4 All staff are aware they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another as they have a duty to share.
+Staff must, however, reassure the child that information will only be shared with those people who will be able to help them and therefore need to know. - 6.5 We will always undertake to share our intention to refer a child to Social Care (First Response) with their parent/carer's consent, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+If in doubt, we will consult with First Response on this point. - 6.6 We recognise that GDPR must not be a barrier for sharing information regarding safeguarding concerns.
+The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purpose of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

-7. Dealing with a disclosure
+7. Dealing with a disclosure: